Carolina College of Biblical Studies Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Carolina College of Biblical Studies, approximately 67% of students took out student loans averaging $7,937 a year.
-That adds up to $31,748 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Carolina College of Biblical Studies, approximately 70% of students took out student loans averaging $8,431 a year.
+That adds up to $33,724 over four years for those students.

-The student loan default rate at Carolina College of Biblical Studies is 10.3%.
-This is about the same as the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Carolina College of Biblical Studies is 11.2%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do Carolina College of Biblical Studies Graduates Make?